|

 Colorful pumpkin patch scavenger hunt printable featuring a 4x4 grid of fall-themed illustrations including a scarecrow, orange pumpkin, boots, yellow leaf, tractor, squirrel, corn, spider, apple, and green pumpkin.
 Surrounded by vibrant autumn leaves, this printable is ideal for kids’ outdoor fall activities, homeschool lessons, or classroom fun.

-Print the scavenger hunt on cardstock, or you can even laminate it if you are worried about it getting wet.
+Print the scavenger hunt on cardstock, or laminate it if you’re expecting wet grass or sticky hands.

 Pumpkin patch scavenger hunt printable clipped to a blue clipboard, featuring colorful images of fall favorites like a scarecrow, orange pumpkin, boots, yellow leaf, tractor, and corn.
 A yellow pencil lies across the sheet, surrounded by bright orange and red autumn leaves—perfect for outdoor learning or festive fall field trips.